neuralmagic/deepsparse/prometheus_example/README.md

 ## QnA
 **Question:** What other interesting features should we explore?

 **Answer:** It would be cool to learn more about the alert managers.
 Would be also great to instruct the users on how to set up alerts when some custom, engine-related metrics get out of hand.
+Also, let's not forget that the Operator gives us a ton of metrics about our services off-the-shelf - it is obviously monitoring all the cluster, not only the custom metrics.
+We should absolutely explore those as well and pick the ones that our customers will be interested in.

 **Question:** What about making the logs persistent?